furkannkaymaz/Clean-architecture-sample/README.md

 ##### Data Layer - BaseRepository -> for asynchronous service requests
 ##### Presentation Layer - BaseFragment-> compulsory or optional codes that should be in every fragment are collected here(ViewBinding, ViewModel)
 ##### Presentation Layer - BaseAdapter,BaseViewHolder  -> recurring codes for each adapter are collected here.
-Adapter must be list adapter for diffUtill class.
+List adapter used for diffUtill class.

 ##### -> StateFlow
 ##### -> Navigation